raymondworkshop/old.myblog/_posts/language/2017-04-18-oral-english.md

 It does sound tempting. (诱惑)

 Do you want to **stick it out** for the whole weakend? (熬过去)

+Now this is my idea of a good time .

 #### 40 - Playing Games